Marlendo/kitameraki-be-test/README.md

 func start
 ```

-If you're using TypeScript and need to compile:
+If using TypeScript and compilation is needed:

 ```bash
 npm run build